|

 Final Session moderated by Cambridge University's Prof Peter Guthrie

 The moderator opened the session with a case study on a novel approach to transport.
 He noted the UK government's position of being in line with the IPCC that climate change can be affected by human beings and must, that action must be by all major emitters, across a range of technical fixes rather than one, and that the electricity supply can be decarbonised (see Cleanpower Conference 24-25 June 2010), placing eVs in a very low carbon position.
 He noted that today, a third of car emissions comes from commuters and business trips.
 That lower emission options exist for all classes of car, providing an average of 24% lower emissions against today's fleet.
-The example given was of Dunsfold Park, a new town where jobs would be matched to housing, there would be an appropriate, excellent public transport system and a network for cyclists and pedestrians.
-The Secretary of State's response to this was documented as including the following:

-the siting of major housing and industrial development in a rural area would conflict with local, regional and national planning policy
+the development would be unsustainable in transport terms the siting of major housing and industrial development in a rural area would conflict with local, regional and national planning policy the proposal is premature and would pre-empt the proper consider alternatives through the Local Development Framework process.

 A talk covered the broad implications of electric vehicle charging infrastructure in the UK: distribution, technologies, compatibility issues, effect on existing systems and networks.
 The factors for growth of the eV market were around car availability, battery technology advances, infrastructure, marketing, incentives, and macroeconomics.
 But a chart was shown indicating that Nissan would be the leader in the eV marketplace in 2015, amid a total number of sold units of around 650,000.
 At GBP20,000 a unit, this is already a GBP13 billion market at that stage.
 The speaker ended by saying that with these issues to face, an integrated approach involving contained and controlled large-scale pilots is critical.

-A electricity utility talked about the impact of eVs on the GB electricity system.
-The UK Low Carbon Transport Plan White Paper, the speaker noted, sets out the UK transition plan to 2020 for becoming a low carbon country, 40% of energy coming from low carbon sources, 30% from renewables.
-Rolling out smart metering to all homes by 2020.
-CO2 emissions from new cars to be cut across the EU by 40% against 2007 levels, and support introduced for electric cars.
-10% of transport energy to be sourced from renewables.
 The government has a strategy to reinvigorate the UK car industry through eVs being made here.
 There will be £400m of incentives for eV buyers, £300m for infrastructure for eVs, and £100m for innovation around eVs.
 All these figures are smaller than those of similar-sized European nations.
 The Office for Low Emission Vehicles is promoting an initial called "Plugged in Places" whose name is self-explanatory.
 The Joined Cities plan will help urban areas deploy a network of recharging points and help understand how to market eVs.
 Ofgem has a £500mn Low Carbon Network Fund (over 5 years).
 There are 34 million vehicles in the UK, demanding a total average daily energy of 150 Gigawatt-hours, running at an average of 0.15kWh/km.
 The company discussed work with Imperial College on how smart grids could reduce the peak load with an electric car fleet from over 80GW (uncontrolled) to around 60GW with a minimum peak control policy under smart control, with various other scenarii considered.
 He reported from the research that the 'business as usual' philosophy of electrical power provision with an electric fleet would be costly.
 Smart solutions would be needed, invoking the smart grid and new co-operations between energy suppliers and network operators (see also Smart Grids Conference 24 June 2010).
 EDF has installed 50 Elektrobay charging points, most in London and plans to install another 200 in all.
 The speaker noted two trials funded through the TSB, with brands Mercedes Smart and Toyota Plug-in hybrids, the latter targeting large businesses and their staff and customers.
 The speaker finished by stating that decarbonising transport is essential, that smart charging is necessary and smart meters would play a key role.
 He welcomed initiatives to trial ultra-low emission vehicles and ultra-low emission infrastructure (ref: see Cleanpower and Smart Grids Conferences Cambridge 24-25 June 2010).

 It was noted that the US Government has given out USD 2.4bn in 48 grants to companies for developing electric vehicles.
 This is 3% of the total given to the automotive sector.
 The Chinese government has set up a $1.5bn fund for new energy vehicle and their parts development.
 In Europe, there are a wide range of somewhat half-hearted incentives for those who buy and run eVs.
 The UK appears particular so.
 In April 2009, there were reports of a subsidy to buyers of eVs of either GBP2k or GBP5k, and this would be available from 2012.
 This seemed far off, until one noted that the industry itself is expected to remain small in that short period.
 But by late 2011 a number of larger brands are expected to be putting battery eVs into showrooms here.
 There is a general election looming, so things may become clearer soon, but it is important to keep pressing this type of discussion forward.
-The trend described was one of quirky niche eVs developing into mainstream 'sedan' and 'racing car' products, and commercial and public transport, inter alia.
-It was held that in the long run, eVs still only had a 40% share, with hybrids making up the majority of the remainder.
-ICEs would not "go away" entirely, ever, with 2nd generation alcohols providing fuel in these niche cases.

 The final talk was from a manufacturer apparently very serious about a range of battery eVs.
 It was interesting to see the "Total Cost of Ownership" approach to sales being given.
 This may be a challenge in selling eVs, but it would seem the right way to go, to help customers understand some of the benefits.
 It is also an approach that deflects the fact of low production levels, less mature technologies that make the capital or upfront cost of eVs, even without the batteries, somewhat higher than equivalent ICEs.
 Adding in batteries to capital cost clearly makes this upfront comparison even more difficult for eVs.
 But this supplier offers the eV without the battery and then a leasing fee for the batteries, through partners.
 One sees then in the breakdown that the cost of electricity is much lower than the fuel costs for ICEs.
 There are lower or no taxes for the eVs.
 Incentives could make for closer to parity costs upfront if they were more aggressive.
 Ultimately, with mass marketing and better technology, it was claimed that the price of an eV without battery would go well below that of an equivalent ICE and that even with electricity and battery leasing costs, the eV would still be cheaper.
 A launch strategy was described in terms of three areas: technology, partnerships and education.
 The investment in technology was large, billions, and the partnerships were global and with all stakeholders.
 Education involved demonstration and trialling.